 I clench my jaw, and let the anger flare inside me.
 I only have another 5 minutes with him before I can run and not have to see him until next practice.
 I let my eyes fall to the ground as his smirk sends jolts of ‘I should really kill you’ through me as he finishes pushing the blame of last year’s loss on me.

 “So.
 Tryouts tomorrow.
 Since the whole team doesn’t really have to be here to suffer, two of you lucky people will be.
-“Roberts, and Smith, you guys are required to be here since you’re our reserves, but I want some of the players these reserves will learn to play next to.
+“Roberts, Kelsey, and Smith, you guys are required to be here since you’re set as reserves already, but I want some of the players these reserves will learn to play next to.
 So as to whom stays, I was thinking you two,” Wood says.

 I glance up to him pointing at the twins.
 Relief floods through me until I realize the smile spreading across both of their faces.
 Which more than likely means they have detention for that prank they didn’t let me in on last week.

 “Damn,” I mutter under my breath, moving to hide behind Angie.

 She gives me a confused look, and I whisper just loud enough for her to hear, “They have detention.”

 She looked back towards Fred, George and Oliver, shaking her head slightly as I’m sure she’s still pissed at Fred.

 “And tryouts fall just before detention is to begin,” Fred says.

 “So we can’t,” the two of them say together.

 “Okay.
 So you’re in detention…Johnson, you’re in and so is…..Teizon, do you have detention with these two tomorrow?”
 Wood asks, pointing to the twins as many times all three of us end up in detention.